-We believe strongly that the approval of the 2012 Equity Incentive Plan is essential to our continued success.
+We believe strongly that the approval of the amendment to the 2012 Equity Incentive Plan is essential to our continued success.
 Our employees are one of our most valuable assets.
 Stock options and other awards such as those provided under the 2012 Equity Incentive Plan are vital to our ability to attract and retain outstanding and highly skilled individuals.
 Such awards also are crucial to our ability to motivate employees to achieve the Company's goals.
-For the reasons stated above, the stockholders are being asked to approve the 2012 Equity Incentive Plan.
+For the reasons stated above, the stockholders are being asked to approve the amendment to the 2012 Equity Incentive Plan.